sasiqwerty/Mind/Session 30 PSM 2.md

 aliases:
 tags:
 date created: Saturday, October 28th 2023, 8:02:20 am
-date modified: Monday, October 30th 2023, 9:17:51 am
+date modified: Sunday, November 5th 2023, 10:13:06 pm
 ---

 ## PSM Introduction

 - **Cyber-Ark Privileged Session Manager** is the only service under PSM.
 - Restarting this service will cause the ongoing connections to close and stop working and it will cause an interruption, this kind of action should be informed prior.
 Its a very serious problem.
 This should be done during non business hours.
-- Server reboots are performed, this will cause the service to stop.
-It has to be kept in mind.
+- when server reboots are performed, this will cause the service to stop.
 - To perform any activity it has to be taken out of VIP/Load balancer before performing a change.

 ### Active Connections